nataly247/CSS-Animations/README.md

 # CSS-Animations
-is something truly exiting to me
+is something truly exiting for me